nginxinc/NGINX-Demos/etcd-demo/README.md

 * [etcd](https://github.com/coreos/etcd) for service discovery
 * [Registrator](https://github.com/gliderlabs/registrator) to register services with etcd.
 Registrator monitors for containers being started and stopped and updates key-value pairs in etcd when a container changes state.
-* [nginxdemos/hello](https://hub.docker.com/r/nginxdemos/hello/) as a NGINX webserver that serves a simple page containing its hostname, IP address and port to simulate backend servers
+* [nginxdemos/hello](https://hub.docker.com/r/nginxdemos/hello/) as a NGINX webserver that serves a simple page containing its hostname, IP address and port, request URI, local time of the webserver and the client IP address.
+This is to simulate backend servers NGINX Plus will be load balancing across.
-* and of course [NGINX Plus](http://www.nginx.com/products) R8
+* and of course [NGINX Plus](http://www.nginx.com/products) (R8 or higher)

 The demo is based off the work described in this blog post: [Service Discovery for NGINX Plus with etcd](https://www.nginx.com/blog/service-discovery-nginx-plus-etcd/)

-## Setup Options:
+## Setup Options
 ### Fully automated Vagrant/Ansible setup:

 Install Vagrant using the necessary package for your OS: